andrewallaway/homestead-guide-en/introduction/what-is-Apla.rst

 ==========================
 An application on the Genesis platform is a system of tables, contracts and interfaces with configured access rights.
 Such applications perform useful functions or implement various services.

-Each ecosystems creates its own set of tables for development of applications.
+Each ecosystem creates its own set of tables for the development of applications.
 This, however, does not exclude the possibility of accessing tables from other ecosystems by specifying those ecosystems' prefixes in table names.
 Tables are not in any way bound (nor belong) to specific contracts, and can be used by all applications.
 The permissions for entering data into tables are set by way of configuring the access rights.
 Specialized contracts – smart laws – can be used for rights management.

 It should be noted, that the design and creation of applications on Genesis does not require the software developers to know the structure of the network and its protocols, nor to understand the algorithm of blockchain formation and synchronization of databases on full nodes.
 Work in the Molis software client, including the creation of application elements, reading data from tables, execution of contracts and displaying results on the screen, looks and feels like operations with modules of a software environment on a local computer.